Scooters: Guidelines for Operating

 - Hours: Scooters can only be ridden during daylight hours (between 7 a.m. and a half hour after dusk);

-- Follow the rules of the road: Riders must follow all rules of the road, including, but not limited to, yielding to pedestrians, following all traffic signals, stop signs, marked lanes, and the flow of traffic (do not drive against traffic, especially on one-way roads like Drillfield Drive);
+- Follow the rules of the road: Riders must follow all rules of the road, including, but not limited to, yielding to pedestrians, following all traffic signals, stop signs, marked lanes, and the flow of traffic (do not drive against traffic, especially on one-way roads like Drillfield Drive and drive WITH bike traffic in bike lanes);

 - Yield to pedestrians.
 Riders of any vehicle (scooter, car, bicycle, skateboard) must yield to pedestrians at crosswalks;